 The faster and quicker the comments, likes, and back-and-forth the replies on a piece of content, the better the feedback loop.

-Both engagement percentage and engagement speed are favored by social media platforms within their algorithm.
+Both engagement rate and engagement speed are favored by social media platforms within their algorithms.

 How Do Social Media Feeds Work?